Don Gerhardt

-Donald Edward Gerhardt (born March 31, 1944) was a Canadian football player who played for the Saskatchewan Roughriders, winning the Grey Cup with them in 1966.
+Donald Edward Gerhardt (born March 31, 1944) was an American professional football player who played for the Saskatchewan Roughriders, winning the Grey Cup with them in 1966.
 He played college football at Concordia College in Moorhead, Minnesota.
 After his retirement from football he was CEO of a health care trade association, Medical Alley/MNBIO and LifeScience Alley, living in Golden Valley, Minnesota.